-Once it's done, it gives us a choice to stay in the live environment and keep testing Ubuntu, or restart now and enter the full Ubuntu installation.
+Finally, after the installation, the system gives us a choice to stay in the live environment and keep testing Ubuntu, or restart now and enter the full Ubuntu installation.

 The first Ubuntu boot

-After the reboot, Ubuntu's boot loader, GRUB, will be the first thing we see after the BIOS/UEFI POST screen.
+Once we reboot, Ubuntu's boot loader, GRUB, will be the first thing we see after the BIOS/UEFI POST screen.

-From here we can select to boot Windows, or leave the default Ubuntu to load automatically in 10 seconds.
+From here we can select to boot Windows or leave the default Ubuntu to load automatically in 10 seconds.

 A few seconds later, we are at the log-in screen.